fuhengwu2021/distributedai/10-distributed-benchmarking-and-performance-optimization.md

 ## 3. Inference Benchmarking with genai-bench

 Inference benchmarking has unique challenges: variable request patterns, caching effects, and tail latency requirements. genai-bench provides a comprehensive framework for benchmarking inference systems with realistic workloads.

+**Note:** This section covers the **performance benchmarking** tool from [sgl-project/genai-bench](https://github.com/sgl-project/genai-bench), which measures engineering metrics (throughput, latency, scaling).
+This is distinct from accuracy/quality benchmarking tools (e.g., [GenAI-Bench for text-to-visual evaluation](https://linzhiqiu.github.io/papers/genai_bench/)) that measure model output quality and alignment with prompts.
+This chapter focuses on performance optimization, not model accuracy evaluation.

 ### genai-bench Overview